BSc (Hons) Children's Nursing and Social Work

 - Pre-registration Nursing at Edge Hill University ranked top in the North West for learning resources and Social Work at Edge Hill University ranked top in the North West for student satisfaction in the National Student Survey 2013;

-- Eligibility for registration with the Nursing and Midwifery Council as a qualified children's nurse and eligibility to apply for registration with the Health and Care Professions Council as a qualified social worker (subject to programme approval);
+- Enables registration with the Nursing and Midwifery Council (NMC) as a qualified children's nurse and application for registration with the Health and Care Professions Council (HCPC) as a qualified social worker;

 - Gain the academic knowledge and clinical skills to work within a range of social work and children's nursing services;